michaelsynan/awesome-free-resources/README.md

-Curated list of **awesome** free resrouces chosen for founders & freelancers working on projects from initial idea to deployment.
+🌈 **Curated list of free stuff to help you build a website from start to end** ✨

+Many times new developers or desigers end up having to wear many hats.
+This _awesome_ list is meant to help make that a little easier.

 ## **TABLE OF CONTENTS**
 - [AI](#ai-text)